 In this tutorial, we will show you how to install Redis on AlmaLinux 8.
-For those of you who didn’t know, Redis is an open-source, in-memory, and persistent key-value database/store which stores data as key-value pairs and also doubles up as a message broker.
+For those of you who didn’t know, Redis is an open-source, in-memory, and persistent key-value database/store that stores data as key-value pairs and also doubles up as a message broker.
 Redis supports a wide array of data structures including sets, lists, hashes, strings, HyperLogLogs and so many more.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Redis on an AlmaLinux 8.
+I will show you the step-by-step installation of the Redis on an AlmaLinux 8.
 You can follow the same instructions for CentOS and Rocky Linux.